checkly/mac-demo-repo/README.md

 Checkly's MaC workflow brings:

-- Synthetic monitoring checks defined in your code base.
+- Synthetic monitoring checks for E2E and API endpoints defined in your code base.
 - A local, JS/TS workflow: no more click ops, no more HCL, no more YAML.
+- Use `@playwright/test` to test your webapp around the clock and at deploy time.
 - Branch aware, working perfectly with GitHub|Lab and Preview deployments.

 # Project structure